MAvinash24/secure_file_submission_system/README.md

 ## Notice

-All the files should be in same directory.{database.cpp,database.h,file_encrypt.cpp,main.cpp,register.cpp,register.h}
+All files must be located in the same directory: database.cpp, database.h, file_encrypt.cpp, main.cpp, register.cpp, and register.h.
+Additionally, ensure that the files you wish to upload are also placed in the same directory.

 ### Installation